Trump's Census Bureau nominee quizzed on ID'ing of noncitizens, as Dems fear major hit to voter base

 If confirmed, Steven Dillingham will oversee the once-a-decade census that determines only congressional apportionment, but also how hundreds of billions of dollars in tax revenue are distributed.
 Dillingham appeared before a Senate panel Wednesday.

-Sen. Steve Daines, R-Mont., tried to get Dillingham to weigh in, saying that citizens in “Montana should have more of a say in Washington, D.C., than illegal immigrants harboring in sanctuary cities across the country, and having a breakdown of citizens and noncitizens in our country is common sense.”
-But the nominee said: “I have no plans to voice an opinion on that question.”
+Sen. Steve Daines, R-Mont., tried to get Dillingham to weigh in, saying that citizens in “Montana should have more of a say in Washington, D.C., than illegal immigrants harboring in sanctuary cities across the country."
+But the nominee responded: “I have no plans to voice an opinion on that question.”

 WATCH: ILLEGAL IMMIGRANTS FEARFUL OF NEW CITIZENSHIP QUESTION

-"It makes no sense why a state like California that harbors millions of illegal immigrants is rewarded with additional representation in Congress and taxpayer resources at the expense of more rural states like Montana," Daines spokeswoman Katie Schoettler told Fox News.
+"It makes no sense why a state like California that harbors millions of illegal immigrants is rewarded with additional representation in Congress and taxpayer resources at the expense of more rural states like Montana," Daines told Fox News.
 "That is rewarding illegal behavior."

-Schoettler added, "it is common sense for a sovereign nation to know how many citizens and noncitizens are in the country."
+Daines added, "It is common sense for a sovereign nation to know how many citizens and noncitizens are in the country."

 Several advocacy groups and states, including New York and California, have filed lawsuits seeking to have the citizenship question removed.

-Those challenges, legal experts tell Fox News, face an uphill battle because it has traditionally been considered the White House's prerogative to decided whether to inquire about citizenship.
-Former President Barack Obama eliminated the question in 2010.
+Those challenges, legal experts tell Fox News, face an uphill battle because it has traditionally been considered the White House's prerogative to decided whether to inquire about citizenship on the census.
+Former President Barack Obama's administration eliminated the question in 2010.

 "There is no credible argument to be made that asking about citizenship subverts the Constitution and federal law," Chapman University law professor and constitutional law expert John Eastman told Fox News.
 "The recent move is simply to restore what had long been the case."